 Identifying Alzheimer’s is challenging.
 Current techniques can detect certain signs but aren’t practical for screening large amounts of people.
 This means that behavioral changes are often the only identifying characteristics, but these changes mean that Alzheimer’s is progressing.

 “This project meets a huge unmet need,” Sharon Fekrat, M.D., professor of Ophthalmology at Duke University, said.
 “It’s not possible for current techniques like a brain scan or lumbar puncture (spinal tap) to screen the number of patients with this disease.
 Almost everyone has a family member or extended family affected by Alzheimer’s.
-We need to detect the disease earlier and introduce treatments earlier.”
+We need to detect [it] earlier and introduce [care] earlier.”

-Genes obviously play a huge role in how Alzheimer’s progresses, so a team of researchers from Sheba Medical Center in Israel conducted a study around it.
-They examined 400 people who had a family history of this illness but showed no signs or symptoms themselves.
+Genes play a significant role in how Alzheimer’s progresses.
+A team of researchers from Sheba Medical Center in Israel conducted a study where they examined 400 people who had a family history of this illness but showed no signs or symptoms themselves.
 The researchers compared their retina and brain scans with those who have no family history of Alzheimer’s.
 They found that the inner layer of the retina is thinner in people with a family history.
-The brain scan showed the hippocampus (the area of the brain first affected by the disease) had already begun to shrink.
-The study also showed a thinner inner retina layer and smaller hippocampus were associated with scoring worse on a cognitive function test.
+The brain scan showed the hippocampus (the area of the brain first affected by Alzheimer’s) had already begun to shrink.

 Ygal Rotenstreich M.D., an ophthalmologist at the Goldschleger Eye Institute at Sheba Medical Center, said he is worried for these people with a family history of Alzheimer’s.